 The sole purpose of a beta version is to make the software better.
 Beta versions are released before the official public releases, so that the developers can catch bugs (problems) and user experience issues.
 This will help the developers put out a much better software for the official release to the public.

 Known beta version issues

 Beta versions are unreliable and prone to all kinds of user experience issues.
 Such issues include:

 - App and games crashing

 - Frozen screens

 - Unresponsive apps

-Things to do before updating your device to iOS 10 beta version
+Things to do before updating your device to iOS 13 version

 If you’re very curious and cannot wait for the official date to get a hand on new features coming to the iOS despite the risks already mentioned above, then you should do the following before updating your device:

-1. Space: Space is one of the top problems that affect people while updating your device to iOS 20 beta version.
+1. Space: Space is one of the top problems that affect people while updating your device to iOS 13 version.
 To avoid the same mistake, make sure you have a minimum of 2GB space on your iOS device.